Hecke Algebra Correspondences for the metaplectic group: Equivalence of categories between and

-\begin{Rmk} In \cite{GS2}, the preservation of the temperedness and square integrability is shown by using Casselman's criterion.
-In this paper, it is an immediate corollary of Lemma \ref{L:Transfer}, once the Hecke algebra isomorphism $H_\psi^+ \cong H^+$ is shown to be an isomorphism of Hilbert algebras. \end{Rmk}
+\begin{Rmk} In \cite{GS2}, the preservation of temperedness and square integrability is shown by using Casselman's criterion.
+In this paper, however, we invoke the theory of \cite{BHK}, which can be applied once the Hecke algebra isomorphism $H_\psi^+ \cong H^+$ is shown to be an isomorphism of Hilbert algebras.
+Indeed, this is one of the benefits of showing that $H_\psi^+ \cong H^+$ is not just an algebra isomorphism but a Hilbert algebra isomorphism. \end{Rmk}